 School Direct at UEA

 You will study for a one-year Postgraduate Certificate in Education with an additional award of 90 Master's credits – PGCE(M).
 The course will lead to you gaining qualified teacher status (QTS).
-As a School Direct trainee you will study alongside and follow the same programme as our PGCE(M) students.
+As a School Direct trainee you will study alongside and follow the same programme as our Provider-led PGCE(M) students.

 During your course you will spend approximately two thirds of your time in school working alongside experienced teachers to develop your practice.
 Schools who have chosen to participate in the School Direct scheme have carefully selected mentors who will help shape your training.
 Mentors will work alongside academic tutors at UEA to help you realise your potential as a reflective practitioner and fulfil your aspirations to become an outstanding newly qualified teacher.